Tessellation: Aperiodic tilings

 Truchet tiles are square tiles decorated with patterns so they do not have rotational symmetry; in 1704, Sébastien Truchet used a square tile split into two triangles of contrasting colours.
 These can tile the plane either periodically or randomly.

 An einstein tile is a single shape that forces aperiodic tiling.
-The first such tile, dubbed a "hat", was discovered in 2023 by David Smith, a hobbyist mathematician.
-The discovery is under professional review and, upon confirmation, will be credited as solving a longstanding mathematical problem.
+The first such tile, dubbed a "hat", was discovered in 2022 by David Smith, a hobbyist mathematician, and in 2023 he and collaborators Joseph Samuel Myers, Craig S. Kaplan, and Chaim Goodman-Strauss proved that it tiles the plane only non-periodically, solving the longstanding einstein problem.
+The same team subsequently discovered a related shape, dubbed the "spectre", which tiles the plane aperiodically using only rotations and translations, without requiring reflected copies.

 Tessellations and colour

-At least seven colors are required if the colours of this tiling are to form a pattern by repeating this rectangle as the fundamental domain; more generally, at least four colours are needed.
+At least seven colours are required if the colours of this tiling are to form a pattern by repeating this rectangle as the fundamental domain; more generally, at least four colours are needed.

 Sometimes the colour of a tile is understood as part of the tiling; at other times arbitrary colours may be applied later.
 When discussing a tiling that is displayed in colours, to avoid ambiguity, one needs to specify whether the colours are part of the tiling or just part of its illustration.
 This affects whether tiles with the same shape, but different colours, are considered identical, which in turn affects questions of symmetry.
 The four colour theorem states that for every tessellation of a normal Euclidean plane, with a set of four available colours, each tile can be coloured in one colour such that no tiles of equal colour meet at a curve of positive length.
 The colouring guaranteed by the four colour theorem does not generally respect the symmetries of the tessellation.
 To produce a colouring that does, it is necessary to treat the colours as part of the tessellation.
 Here, as many as seven colours may be needed, as demonstrated in the image at left.